-Santa Monica Housing and Economic Development is a Public Housing Agency in Santa Monica, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Santa Monica Housing and Economic Development is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Santa Monica Housing and Economic Development serves Santa Monica.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Santa Monica Housing and Economic Development Website: http://www01.smgov.net/housing/section8.htm.